asosnovsky/Shortumation/api/README.md

 `make lint`: run all linter and code formatting

-`make run-local`: starts the api locally
+`make start-docker`: starts the api locally